hauze-v/web-dev/mdn-css/css-building-blocks/values-and-units/NOTES.md

 A typical position value consists of two values - the first sets the position horizontally, the second vertically.
 If you only specify values for one axis the other will default to center.

+## Strings and identifiers ##
+Throughout the examples we've seen places where keywords are used as a value (for example <color> keywords like red, black, rebeccapurple, goldenrod).
+These keywords are more accurately described as *identifiers*, a special value that CSS understands.
+As such they are not quoted - they are not treated as strings.

+There are places where you use strings in CSS, for example when you specifying generated content.
+In this case the value is quoted to demonstrate that it is a string.

+## Functions ##